gustofied/P2Engine/p2engine/README.md

 [![Celery](https://img.shields.io/badge/task%20queue-celery-green)](https://docs.celeryproject.org/)
 [![Daml](https://img.shields.io/badge/ledger-daml-blue)](https://www.digitalasset.com/developers)

-**A Modular Framework for Fully Autonomous Systems** _Integrating FSM-based Multi-Agent Coordination with Verifiable Infrastructure_
+**A Modular Framework**

 </div>

 ## 🌟 Overview

-P2Engine is a research framework that realizes fully autonomous systems through the integration of multi-agent systems (MAS) with distributed ledger technology (DLT).
-The platform demonstrates how autonomous agents can operate with verifiable accountability while continuously adapting through learning-enabled architectures.
+P2Engine is a research framework that seeks to realize fully autonomous systems through the integration of multi-agent systems (MAS) with distributed ledger technology (DLT).
+The platform demonstrates how autonomous agents can operate with verifiable accountability while also enabling the posibility for adaptation.

 ### Core Capabilities